DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 The following morning, we visited Karen, who’d been living in a town camp in Tennant Creek (since moving from Mungalawurru) to be with her eldest son when he started school.
-She was using a prepaid mobile phone plan (\$40) to access the internet on her computer, which she topped up
+She was using a pre-paid mobile phone plan (\$40) to access the internet on her computer, which she topped up
 regularly: ‘I’d never want it to run out because I like the internet.’
 She was still the main computer user in the house, and downloaded music onto USB keys for other family members.
-Although she kept the computer in a ‘special place’, she preferred using it in Mungalwurru where it was ‘okay’ – that is, safer because she had more control over it.
+Although she kept the computer in a ‘special place’, she preferred using it in Mungalawurru where it was ‘okay’ – that is, safer because she had more control over it.

 In the afternoon, we drove back to Imangara and organized a meeting at